aufziehvogel/ansible-roles/wireguard/README.md

 - `wireguard_subnet`: The subnet to be used for wireguard, default `/24`.
 Must be defined including the slash.
+- `wireguard_domain`: The domain you want to use for the long name of your hostnames, e.g. "internal.example.com"
 - `wireguard_hosts`: A dictionary of hosts, cf. the example below.
 The list of hosts must be exactly the same as you use in the `hosts` file for this role.